Hekla

 • Medieval name: "Gateway to Hell"

-Hekla has been quiet since 2000 - the longest gap in recorded history.
+Hekla has been quiet since 2000 - 25 years since its last eruption.
+This is the longest gap in recorded history.
 The volcano typically gives less than 60 minutes warning before erupting.
-Scientists consider it overdue and potentially building toward a significant eruption.
+Scientists closely monitor this unpredictable volcano.

 • 24/7 seismic monitoring